Mysqli's features you probably would like to know about

 MYSQLI_REPORT_ERROR

-in the upcoming PHP 8.1 it will be possible to send variables directly into
+starting from PHP 8.1 it is possible to send variables directly into

 execute()